Though the world may still feel on hold right now, your dreams of studying or … Read more

 Explore both East and Southeast Asia conveniently and inexpensively from the centrally located country of Singapore

 Students live in off-campus apartments within close walking distance to campus, and within easy access of trains and buses to take you all over the city.
-A feature of our program is an integrated housing policy with students sharing their apartment with other visiting students at SMU to promote more cultural exchange.
 The apartment complex includes a pool, tennis court, on-site laundry, TV room, cafes and a small fitness room.
 Students will be responsible for their own meals and cooking.
 Utilities and Internet are included.

 About Singapore Management University